Businesses, workers affected by tightened Covid-19 rules to get govt support

 Finance Minister Lawrence Wong said the Government understands the frustrations of businesses, and it will review the measures and consider adjustments in two weeks.

-All customers will not be able to dine in at food and beverage establishments under the tightened restrictions starting from Thursday.
+All customers will not be able to dine in at food and beverage establishments under the tightened restrictions starting on Thursday.

 Mr Wong added that the decision to tighten safe management measures was a difficult one, especially since Singapore has been ramping up vaccinations.